GOTHIC CHEST. PINEWOOD, METAL. 16TH CENTURY.

 Reference: ZE148

 Gothic chest.
 Carved pine wood, iron.
 16th century.
-Rectangular chest with a flat lid made of carved wood and decorated on the outside with a series of divisions into rectangular spaces using smooth mouldings.
-On the front, these spaces have been decorated with a relief of the type known as “napkin” or “folded cloth” or “parchment”.
-The rectangular and simple legs still retain some carved detail.
-In the centre of the front there is a metal lock shield (probably wrought iron) to secure the contents.
-The relief of folded cloths was common in Gothic furniture, originating in Flanders in the 15th century and commonly used in Spain until well into the 16th century, although there are examples from the 17th century that retain this decorative element.
-As for the wood, although walnut is common in Spanish furniture, it is not unusual to find examples carved in pine wood.
-Gothic chests can now be found in several prominent museums: the National Archaeological Museum in Madrid has four Gothic chests from the 15th century (with Gothic architectural decoration and other carved elements); the Lázaro Galdiano Museum has an Italian example from the 15th century with skylights and arches reminiscent of Muslim diamond-shaped panels (Inventory 2141); the Museum of Navarra has a wedding chest made of wood and embossed and polychrome leather from the last third of the 15th century (inventory CE000115); etc. The National Museum of Decorative Arts has an oak sideboard (CE01616) decorated with carved panels “of folds” or “of scrolls”, dated around 1500, and a chest with similar decoration dated between 1476 and 1525 (CE19287).
+A rectangular chest with a flat lid, carved from wood and decorated on the exterior with a series of rectangular compartments formed by plain moldings.
+On the front, these compartments are decorated with a relief of the type known as "napkin," "folded cloth," or "parchment."
+The simple, rectangular legs still retain some carved details.
+A metal (likely wrought iron) lock shield is located in the center of the front to secure the contents.
+The relief of folded drapery was common in Gothic furniture, originating in Flanders in the 15th century and widely used in Spain well into the 16th century, although some 17th-century examples still retain this decorative element.
+As for the wood, while walnut is frequent in Spanish furniture, it is not unusual to find pieces carved from pine.
+Gothic chests can currently be found in several prominent museums: the National Archaeological Museum of Madrid holds four 15th-century Gothic chests (with Gothic architectural decoration and other carved elements); the Lázaro Galdiano Museum has a 15th-century Italian example with skylights and arches reminiscent of Muslim diamond-patterned panels (Inventory 2141); the Museum of Navarre has a wedding chest made of wood and embossed and polychrome leather from the last third of the 15th century (Inventory CE000115); etc. The National Museum of Decorative Arts has an oak sideboard (CE01616) decorated with carved panels in a "folded" or "parchment" style, dating from around 1500, and a chest with similar decoration dating from between 1476 and 1525 (CE19287).

 · Size: 189x62x90 cms